 Dining at the Canteen is absolutely one of the most unique and memorable culinary experiences you will ever have.
 That is if you can get there.

 That snippet from the Grand Canyon National Park Lodges website says it all: If you can get there.
-Phantom Ranch Canteen is at the very bottom of the enormous canyon, a minimum of 7.8 miles in — and keep in mind, that’s just one direction.
+Phantom Ranch Canteen is at the very bottom of the Grand Canyon, a minimum of 7.8 miles in — and keep in mind, that’s just one direction.

 This is also the Arizona desert, some of the most rugged terrain in the world, where rattlesnakes live and it’s frequently 100 degrees before 10:00 AM.
 That’s setting the bar awfully high for other off the beaten path restaurants.